apache/pulsar/site2/docs/getting-started-concepts-and-architecture.md

 ### Topics

-As in other pub-sub systems, topics in Pulsar are named channels for transmitting messages from {% popover producers %} to {% popover consumers %}.
+As in other pub-sub systems, topics in Pulsar are named channels for transmitting messages from [producers](reference-terminology.md#producer) to [consumers](reference-terminology.md#consumer).
 Topic names are URLs that have a well-defined structure:

 ```http
 {persistent|non-persistent}://tenant/namespace/topic